open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 \
 **Figure 2.
 Multi-party conversations hosted by a floor manager and a converner agent.**\
 \
 This specification also contains extensions to support the implementation of simultaneous multi-party conversation where multiple users and agents may be listening to the conversation simultaneously and take turns to speak or even speak over one another.
 Figure 2 shows how this might work.
 It extends Figure 1 to show mutliple agents taking part in a conversation.
 As in Figure 1, the floor manager manges the conversational interaction.
 In a multi-party conversation the floor will invite a 'Convener' agent to the conversation.
 This will be compliant agent but with special privileges.
 Envelopes that are sent to the floor by an agent are copied to all members present in the current conversation (with the exception of certain private messages discussed later).
 The convener manages which agent has the floor at any given momment.
 An in depth description of this approach can be found in [7].
 Support for multi-party conversations is still somewhat unproven.
-Additional features or small changes may be neccessary us the use-cases and patterns for this become more mature.
+Additional features or small changes may be neccessary as the use-cases and patterns for this becomes more mature.

 ### 0.5 Discovery